Maddison Brown: Personal life

 Speaking to Vice in 2014, Brown said that she had trouble connecting to people her own age because she had lived on her own overseas and had been working for so long.
-Despite missing out on the Australian high school rights of passage such as the school formal and schoolies week, Brown stated she didn't mind too much because she doesn't get into partying or drinking.
+Despite missing out on the Australian high school rights of passage such as the school formal and schoolies week, Brown stated she did not mind too much because she is not into partying or drinking.

-In June 2019, Brown was on the Zach Sang Show where she played F**k, Marry, Kill.
-She stated that she would never marry a Hemsworth brother because she felt they are too handsome and she felt too insecure.
-Despite this, in October 2019, Brown was spotted holding hands with Liam Hemsworth in New York.

-Brown resides in Atlanta with her dog Poppy, but calls Sydney, Australia home.
-She calls herself a normal type-A person who is happy staying at home and maintaining privacy.
+Brown resided in the United States until October 2024.
+She lived in Atlanta while working on Dynasty and later West Hollywood.

-When speaking to Harpers Bazaar Australia in 2020 about how women are perceived in Hollywood, Brown stated "Women still definitely have to be ten times nicer and work ten times harder to be given the same opportunities as men in Hollywood.
+When speaking to Harper's Bazaar Australia in 2020 about how women are perceived in Hollywood, Brown stated "Women still definitely have to be ten times nicer and work ten times harder to be given the same opportunities as men in Hollywood.
 And you often hear about women being labelled as divas or difficult to work with, but you hear that far less about the men.
 That's because we, as a society, are more ready to label women as difficult".

+In April 2024, Brown spoke up on her TikTok about having experienced an hostile work environment created by one of her male co-stars, who allegedly was inappropriate to her during sex scenes, scared her and was later arrested for domestic battery.

+Brown is engaged to New Zealand actor Simon Mead.